bird-m/bThere/README.md

     2: {id: 2, email: 'janesmith@gmail.com', name: 'Jane Smith', inviteId: null}
 }
 ```
-The state updates to populate inviteId when the user is on the invite list, with a value of -1 denoting they are not invited.
-This is used instead of null, as a null value suppresses the generation of an invite column on the page.
+On the invitation page, the state updates to populate the InviteId with a value of -1 denoting the contact is not invited and their invitation ID otherwise.
 ```js
 //state at /forms/invite-list
 contacts: {